-Stephen Gunn is the Lead Director of the Board of Directors, the Chair of the Nominating and Governance Committee and a member of the Audit Committee and the Human Resources and Compensation Committee.
-Mr. Gunn serves as executive co-chair of the board of directors of Sleep Country Canada Holdings Inc., a Canadian mattress retailer, and also assumed the role of Chief Executive Officer until November 2014.
-He is a director of Mastermind Toys, GolfSmith International Holdings Inc. and Cara Operations Limited, and chairs the audit committee of the latter.
-He received a Bachelor of Applied Science in Electrical Engineering from Queen's University and a Master of Business Administration from the University of Western Ontario.
+Stephen Gunn is the Lead Director of the Board of Directors, the Chair of the Nominating and Governance Committee and a member of both the Audit Committee and the Human Resources and Compensation Committee.
+He is also co-chair of the board of directors of Sleep Country Canada Holdings Inc. and a director of Canada Goose Holdings Inc. and Cara Operations Limited, and chairs the audit committee of the latter two.
+Prior to November 2014, Mr. Gunn served as chief executive officer of Sleep Country Canada, the Canadian mattress retailer he co-founded.
+He received a Bachelor of Applied Science in Electrical Engineering from Queen's University and a Master of Business Administration (MBA) from the University of Western Ontario.

-Other Public Company Board/Committee Memberships Attendance Directorships in Past Fiv ve Years Board of Directors 6/6 (100.0%) Cara Operations Limited 2015 - present (1) Audit Committee 4/4 (100.0%) Sleep Country Canada Human Resources and Compensation 4/4 (100.0%) Holdings Inc. 2015 - present (1) Nominating and Governance (Chair) 2/2 (100.0%) - Total 16/16 (100.0%)
+Board/Committee Memberships At tendance

+Board of Directors 5/6 (83.3%)

+Audit Committee 4/4 (100.0%)

+Human Resources and Compensation 4/4 (100.0%)

+Nominating and Governance (Chair) 2/2 (100.0%)

+Total 15/16 (93.75%)